Aleister Crowley bibliography

-Aleister Crowley (12 October 1875 – 1 December 1947) was a highly prolific writer, not only on the topic of Thelema and magick, but on philosophy, politics, and culture.
-He was also a published poet and playwright and left behind many personal letters and daily journal entries.
-The following list contains works published and edited by other hands after Crowley's death.
+Aleister Crowley (12 October 1875 – 1 December 1947) was an English writer, not only on the topic of Thelema and magick, but also on philosophy, politics, and culture.
+He was a published poet and playwright and left behind many personal letters and daily journal entries.
+Most of Crowley's published works entered the public domain in 2018.

-Libri
+1875–1947

+Crowley published the following books during his lifetime: